DelNov/T-Flows/readme.md

 ### Lid-driven cavity on hexahedral grid <a name="demo_lid_driven_hexa"></a>

-We show how to solve this example with two grids with different topolgies; a hexahedral grid and a polyhedral grid.
+We show how to solve this example with two grids with different topologies; a hexahedral grid and a polyhedral grid.

 #### Creating the mesh <a name="demo_lid_driven_hexa_create"></a>

-We start with a grid build from hexahedral cell.
+We start with a grid built from hexahedral cell.
 In order to run this case, please go to the directory ```[root]/Tests/Manual/Lid_Driven_Cavity/Hexa/```.
 There you will find the following files:
 ```